 Call us today or “book a bin” today and remove that unwanted rubbish and waste from your home or business.

 Link to: Skip Bin Price PageLink to: Skip Bin Size Guide (March 2022)Link to: Skip Bins – Industries We Serve Page

 Arrange your skip bin hire in Barrack Point with Jim’s

 The best-known name in home maintenance services is Jim’s.
 Our company started up in the 1980s and has been going strong ever since.
-We started off with just a simple lawn mowing service, but now you can hire dozens of services from Jim’s, all covered by Jim’s famous 100% satisfaction guarantee.

 Our skip bin hire service in Barrack Point is no different from any of our other services.
 You’ll get the same terrific value and genuine customer care from our staff, and we don’t just promise to make your skip bin hiring experience the best it can be, we guarantee it.

 Are permits required for skip bins in Barrack Point?